310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Kuro pastbcg %}
-… Haha.
+…Haha.
 He’s so happy, like a li’l kid who got his new year’s gift.

 It was almost enough to fool me into thinkin’ I’m a good guy for doin’ a good deed.